abcxyz/guardian/cli.md

 * **-lock-timeout="10m"** - The duration Terraform should wait to obtain a lock when running commands that modify state.
 The default value is "10m".
-* **-pull-request-number="100"** The GitHub pull request number associated with this plan run.
+* **-pull-request-number="100"** The GitHub pull request number associated with this plan.
 Only one of pull-request-number and commit-sha can be given.
 The default value is "0".

 ## Run